Coconut and Macadamia Nut Encrusted Shrimp Appetizer

 - Next, you’ll use a small paring knife to devein and butterfly the shrimp.
-Be sure you do not cut all the way through the shrimp just simply butterfly it in half.
-This way you can stuff them later.
+Be sure you do not cut all the way through the shrimp, simply butterfly them in-half.
+Repeat until all of the shrimp are cleaned and ready.

 - Step 1.
 Dip your shrimp through the egg wash.

 - Step 2.
-Run your shrimp through the coconut and macadamia nit crust.
+Run your shrimp through the coconut and macadamia nut mixture.
 Making sure they are well coated.

 - Repeat these steps for all shrimp.

-- Lightly spray a baking dish with cooking spray, and load all of your stuffed shrimp into the dish.
+- Place all of your stuffed shrimp into the prepared baking dish.

-NOTE: The more crab cake you use the longer the cooking time will be.
+- NOTE: The more crab cake filling you use the longer the cooking time will be.